A candidate coherent radio flash following a neutron star merger: Dedispersion analysis

-We note that the dedispersed images are of a lower quality than the standard imaging technique, due to being composed of summed images rather than a single combined output from the imager, leading to the lower observed significance values.
-We also note that the source location is noisier than the background region, this is likely due to residual signal in the different bins being added together to create the dedispersed images.
-The background shows a more random uniform behavior with an average detection significance of 0$\sigma$.
 In Figure \ref{fig:dispersion_hist} we show in blue the distribution of the detection significance values from the 100 randomly selected background pixels.
 The green histogram shows the values of the detection significance at the source location at a $t_0\pm 20$ second time window around our initial detection time.
 The source distribution is offset from the background and this is expected due to the presence of a source.
-The background signal follows a Gaussian distribution and we show that the peak detection significance at the source location is 3.9$\sigma$ from the background mean, which is consistent with the 3.8$\sigma$ detection (found in \ref{fig:dm_search}).
+The background signal follows a Gaussian distribution and we show that the peak detection significance at the source location is 3.9$\sigma$ from the background mean, which is consistent with the 3.8$\sigma$ detection (found in Figure \ref{fig:dm_search}).
+For reference, we show the peak detection significance of the artefact, which is 3.2$\sigma$ from the background mean.

 A dispersion measure of 770 pc cm$^{-3}$ gives a dispersion delay of 109 seconds across the total LOFAR observing band (48 MHz bandwidth centred on 144 MHz), however the duration of the transient is $\sim$30 seconds in the DM 0 pc cm$^{-3}$ images.
-We note that many FRBs show significant frequency structures\cite{petroff2022} and the discrepancy for this radio source could be resolved if the signal has a frequency width of $\sim$12 MHz or if it has a steep spectral index across the band\cite{spitler2016}.
+We note that many FRBs show significant frequency structures \citep{petroff2022} and the discrepancy for this radio source could be resolved if the signal has a frequency width of $\sim$12 MHz or if it has a steep spectral index across the band \citep{spitler2016}.
 We split the observations into a number of 12 MHz frequency bins (each offset by 2 MHz) and 30 second time bins (each offset by 2 seconds), assuming DM = 0 pc cm$^{-3}$, there is a hint that the radio source is indeed narrow band however we are unable to confirm this due to the low S/N of the radio source relative to background noise features.

 In order to optimise the S/N of the transient, we attempted to estimate the most optimal width of the transient.
 To do that, we convolved the image timeseries for each DM trial with a Gaussian template with a range of widths (geometrically spaced from 5 to 31 seconds).
 Each timeseries is median subtracted and then normalized such that the sum of the squares in the timeseries is unity.
 This is done to simplify the convolution without affecting the noise properties of the data.
 Then, we estimated the S/N for each width and time bin after convolving the timeseries with the set of Gaussian templates to make a S/N map in time and Gaussian filter width space for each DM trial.
 We find the intrinsic duration of the radio flare is consistent with being 7--8 seconds.
 We do note that while there is a marginal signal at the reported DM, we cannot conclusively show that the transient is dispersed, we also cannot rule it out completely and hence, use these estimates as nominal values for the paper.